Hyundai Ioniq 5 (2024) specs, price, ratings and reviews

 In practice

 WLTP consumption is 16.7 kWh/100km (manufacturer figure).
 Over a whole year, including winter trips, owners report mixed around 19.0 kWh/100km (owner forums, n≈25, not measured by us); that pushes the real range below the 481 km WLTP.
 The flat floor and the sliding rear bench make the interior space favourable for the exterior dimensions.
 The braked towing weight at 1,600 kg is generous for an EV in this class.
-The indicative list price rose from about 43,995 euro (peildatum early 2024) to 44,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 43,995 euro (reference date early 2024) to 44,995 euro now, a from-price, no offer and no forecast.

 Points to note